 The Technical Committee assists management in reviewing technical matters relating to exploration, development, permitting, resources and reserves on mineral properties, as well as other technical and operational aspects of mining activities before they are submitted to the Board of Directors.
-The Technical Committee presently consists of four directors, Peter Akerley, Kenneth MacDonald, David Mosher and Hedley Widdup, who individually have extensive experience in mining and minerals exploration.
-This committee will meet as required.
+The Technical Committee presently consists of three directors, Peter Akerley, Cameron McRae and Hedley Widdup, who individually have extensive experience in mining and minerals exploration.
+This committee meets as required.